savitagup/901NodeIntro-1/Labs/Ch02-fundamentals/1modules/README.md

         const add = require('./add.js');
     ```

-    READ: The .js extension is optional.
+    NOTE: The .js extension is optional.

 1. Open a VSCode terminal at this pont by right clicking on the file and choosing open at terminal.

 1. Use `node main` to run the file and read the error.

-    If you ever have a bad reference to a module this is what you will see.
+    If you ever have a bad reference to a module (for example, here it can't find `add.js`) this is the type of error message you will see.

-1. READ: Notice how the Node `Module` class is trying to load the specified module.
+    READ: Notice how the Node `Module` class is trying to load the specified module.
 Node loads modules and caches them.
 Because of this, if in your code you use the same module more than once, you get the same instance that has been cached.

-1. NOTE: Here we are looking in the local file system for a module using `./filename.js`

-1. In your working directory, create a file called add.js and add this code to it:
+1. In your working directory, create a file called `add.js` and add this code to it:

     ```javascript
         module.exports = function add(a,b) {